(1645-1701)

 The Quedagh Merchant was no ordinary vessel.
 A 500-ton Armenian ship, it carried goods — a treasure trove of gold, silk, spices, and other riches — that were owned in part by a minister at the court of the Indian Grand Moghul.
 The minister had powerful connections, and when news about Kidd’s attack reached him he complained to the East India Company, the large and influential English trading firm.
 Coupled with many governments’ shifting perceptions of piracy, Kidd was quickly cast as a wanted criminal.

-READ More: How to Remove Silicone Adhesive on Fabric
+READ More: How to Control Hunger Quickly

 Having abandoned the rotting Adventure Galley for the Quedagh Merchant, Kidd set sail on his new ship for the Caribbean and eventually made his way to a smaller ship in Boston, where he was arrested and eventually shipped back to England.